nuxt-modules/prismic/docs/getting-started.md

 ## Setting page metadata

 More often than not, you'll want to set some metadata, like the page title and description.
-You can do this directly inside the `head()` function of your pages, but you have to access `prismic-nuxt` slightly differently;
+You can do this directly inside the `head()` function of your pages, but you have to access `@nuxtjs/prismic` slightly differently;

 ```javascript
 ...